Help us build our community dream and experience living in harmony with nature in Colorado, USA

 If you actually did want to leave this beautiful place to go see other interesting places (if you have your own vehicle), we are in the foothills of the Wet Mountains, a range of the beautiful Rocky Mountains.
 We're an hour from Pike's Peak, and Garden of the Gods, a great tourist area.
 Every road and highway leads to beautiful scenic views, camping, and historic sites.
 There's not a lot of reason to leave for these views because they exist right here on our land along with limited hiking, river exploration, quiet meditation spots and lots of wildlife.
 We have deer, antelope, bobcats, bears, mountain lions, badgers, coyotes, huge turtles, snakes, prairie dogs, and more but mostly they stay off in the distance or are visible only through their scat that they leave in the night.

-Here's what we don't want: Please do not come here because of Colorado's Marijuana laws and please do not come if you are using any drugs either recreational or medical of any kind.
+Here's what we don't want: Please do not come if you are using any drugs either recreational or medical.
 We are not a good location for recreational or medical drug lifestyles.
-On the other hand, if you love being in Nature, want to deepen your connection with Nature and thereby deepen your connection with your own true nature, we are a GREAT place to spend some time and energy.
+On the other hand, if you love being in Nature, want to deepen your connection with Nature and thereby deepen your Conscious connection with your own true nature, we are a GREAT place to spend some time and energy.

 • A little more information